grafoojs/grafoo/packages/babel-plugin/readme.md

 ## Configuration

-To configure the plugin is required to specify a `schema`, which is a path to a GraphQL schema in your file system relative to the root of your project, and `idFields`, an array of strings that represent the fields that Grafoo will use to build object identifiers:
+To configure the plugin is required to specify the option `idFields`, an array of strings that represent the fields that Grafoo will use to build object identifiers.
+The option `schema`, is a path to a GraphQL schema in your file system relative to the root of your project, if not specified the plugin will look for the schema in the root of your project:

 ```json
 {